 If you have $200 to spend on health in a developing country, would you vaccinate 10 children against deadly childhood diseases or provide AIDS treatment to one woman to prevent transmission of HIV to her unborn child?
 Policy makers routinely face such tough budgetary dilemmas with little expert guidance.
-The working group is investigating practical means to assist priority-setting efforts in low- and middle-income countries.
+The Priority-Setting Institutions for Global Health working group report provides practical means to assist priority-setting efforts in low- and middle-income countries.

 Global health initiatives call for greater developing country financing of cost-effective health interventions for an increasingly diverse set of disease control priorities.
 But while the priorities are many and population demands increase alongside growing educational attainment and technological innovation, public funding–even when augmented by donor contributions or technology price reductions–remains scarce, and difficult decisions must be made.

 There are clear health gains to be made from shifting the current distribution of public spending to more cost-effective uses.
 For example, WHO estimates that reallocating malaria control budgets in Zambia towards a more cost-effective mix of interventions could reduce costs per Disability Adjusted Life Year (DALY) gained by up to 20%.
 In Thailand, there is room for as much as a 99% improvement in health impact by reallocating spending for cardiovascular disease prevention.
 Overall, the WHO estimates that low income countries could save as much as 12-24% of total health care spending.

 There is also a growing global knowledge base of data, methods and tools to support countries in the adoption and implementation of cost-effectiveness analyses and health technology assessments, as well as a rich literature on the importance of process itself in constructing ethical, transparent and durable public spending decisions in the health sector.